In addition to the campus core, the following requirements must be met:

 A maximum of 6 semester hours of approved independent study, internships, experimental studies, choir, band and/or music lessons, art lessons may be applied.

-Students may select the pass/fail grading option for most courses.
+Students may select the pass/fail grading option for some courses.
 In addition to Downtown Campus policies covering the pass/fail grading option (see the Academic Policy section of this catalog), Business School students must adhere to the following pass/fail grading policies: